 Our approach is an extension of thresholding algorithm in \cite{korolova2009releasing} to the streaming setting.
-In short, we carefully select a threshold and compute (with DP noise) the number of data records that contributed to each encountered key.
+In short, we carefully select a threshold and compute (with DP noise) the number of unique users that contribute to each encountered key.
 If this noisy number is greater than or equal to the chosen threshold, the key is released.
 We describe the algorithm in full detail in Algorithm~\ref{Alg:key-selection}, and provide the formal privacy guarantee in Theorem~\ref{thm:privKeySelection}.

 A crucial component of the algorithm is the choice of the threshold $\tau$ in Line~\ref{line:thresh} of Algorithm~\ref{Alg:key-selection}.
 One can instantiate $\tau$ with the bound in Theorem~\ref{thm:utilGuaranteeTree}.
-However, in our implementation (described in Section~\ref{sec:streamingdpimp}) we actually implement the tree aggregation via the ``bottom-up Honaker'' variance reduction described in Section~\ref{sec:backTrre}.
+However, in our implementation (described in Section~\ref{sec:streamingdpimp}) we actually implement the tree aggregation via the ``bottom-up Honaker'' variance reduction described in Appendix~\ref{sec:dp-tree-appendix}.
 One can write the exact distribution of the differences between DP-Tree aggregated count and the true count, which is $\hat{q}_{{tr_{i},k}}-\countt_k(D_{tr_{i}})$ in Line~\ref{line:thresh} of Algorithm~\ref{Alg:key-selection}, via~\eqref{eq:distTree}.
 This allows us to get a tighter bound on $\tau$ based on the inverse CDF of the Gaussian distribution.
 Also, it should be obvious from \eqref{eq:distTree} that the variance of the Gaussian distribution is dependent on the time step at which we are evaluating the cumulative sum.
 Hence, to obtain a tighter estimation of the threshold, we actually have a time dependent threshold $\tau_{tr_{i}}$ (based on~\eqref{eq:distTree}) instead of an universal threshold in Line~\ref{line:thresh}.